Rob Kaminsky: Staten Island FerryHawks

 On June 2, 2024, Kaminsky signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 He made 2 starts for Staten Island, logging a 6.75 ERA with 5 strikeouts across 6 2/3 innings pitched.

 Seattle Mariners (second stint)

 On June 17, 2024, Kaminsky signed a minor league contract with the Seattle Mariners.
 In 15 appearances for the Triple-A Tacoma Rainiers, he struggled to a 7.66 ERA with 45 strikeouts across 47 innings pitched.
 Kaminsky elected free agency following the season on November 4.

 St. Louis Cardinals (third stint)

 On February 9, 2025, Kaminsky signed a minor league contract with the St. Louis Cardinals.
 He made three scoreless appearances split between the rookie-level Florida Complex League Cardinals and Triple-A Memphis Redbirds, recording seven strikeouts over four innings.
 Kaminsky was released by the Cardinals organization on June 2.

 Staten Island FerryHawks (second stint)

 On August 13, 2025, Kaminsky signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+Kaminsky made six starts for Staten Island, compiling an 0-3 record and 5.60 ERA with 11 strikeouts across 17 2/3 innings pitched.
+He became a free agent following the season.

+Los Angeles Angels

+On May 10, 2026, Kaminsky signed a minor league contract with the Los Angeles Angels organization.